snenyl/realtime-pose-estimation/README.md

 and Pose Estimation: Design, Implementation, and Validation_", available at [Link to thesis].

 By combining an RGB image and point cloud data is the system capable of detecting the object's pose by using object detection, RANSAC and vector operations.
-This work is based on [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) algorithm and [Logistics Objects in Context (LOCO)](https://github.com/tum-fml/loco) dataset from 2021 and 2020, respectively.
+This work is based on the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) algorithm and [Logistics Objects in Context (LOCO)](https://github.com/tum-fml/loco) dataset from 2021 and 2020, respectively.

 ## Demo Video